Andy Ibáñez Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

-- Ibanez has nine doubles, a triple, four home runs and six walks while hitting .230.
+- Ibanez is batting .231 with nine doubles, a triple, four home runs and six walks.

-- In 46.3% of his 41 games this season, Ibanez has picked up at least one hit.
-He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.